aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to DOTM?</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+The Document Template (DOTM) file format is a Microsoft Word template file used to create documents.
+It is used to store document settings, such as page size, margins, and styles.
+Converting a PPSX file to a DOTM file allows users to create documents with the same settings as the original presentation.

+<h2>How Aspose.Total helps for PPSX to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a PPSX to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps developers to automate the conversion process from PPSX to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSX file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTM format.

+Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of file formats, including PPSX, PPTX, PPT, ODP, OTP, and many more.
+It also provides features such as creating and editing slides, adding text, images, and shapes, and converting presentations to other formats.

+Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of file formats, including DOCX, DOC, DOTM, and many more.
+It also provides features such as creating and editing documents, adding text, images, and shapes, and converting documents to other formats.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPSX to DOTM.
+It provides a simple and efficient way to convert presentations to documents with the same settings as the original presentation.

 {{% /blocks/products/pf/feature-page-summary %}}